Photo:Edward Berthelot/Getty Images

 When I asked Leaf what she always wears on Chinese New Year, she replied that it was her grandmother's diamond ring.
 While new clothes are preferable to symbolise new beginnings, there's also an emphasis on family for the day, so it makes sense to honor those close to you.

 3. Red Is Lucky for Everyone But Luckier for Certain People

-Style Notes: During Chinese New Year, red is considered a lucky color.
-Leaf told me that it means happiness, passion, and luck, which is why so many people wear it during the celebrations.
+During Chinese New Year, red is considered a lucky color.
+Leaf told me that it means happiness, passion, and luck, which is why so many people wear it during celebrations.
 But if it's your zodiac year, red is an especially lucky color for you.
 How do you know if it's your zodiac year?
 Find out which animal represents the year you were born, according to the Chinese zodiac calendar.
-Twenty-nineteen is the year of the pig, so get your rouge on if your birth year matches.
+For example, 2022 is the year of the tiger, so get your rouge on if your birth year matches.